Quiza12/RipMeANewOne/README.md

 # RipMeANewOne
-Buying booze in Australia is a bloody rip-off.
+A calculator for tax on Australian alcohol, because buying booze in Australia is a bloody rip-off.
 Fair dinkum.
-A calculator for tax on Australian alcohol.